Cybersecurity Services in Oshawa for Local Businesses

 Cybersecurity for Oshawa’s Key Industries

-Oshawa is home to automotive manufacturing, education (Ontario Tech University), healthcare, and professional services in Durham Region.
-Each industry brings specific technology requirements and compliance obligations that generic IT providers often miss.
+Oshawa is home to automotive manufacturing, energy, education (Ontario Tech University and Durham College), healthcare, and professional services across Durham Region.
+Each industry brings specific technology requirements and compliance obligations that generic IT providers often miss: a GM tier supplier may carry IATF 16949 and NIST 800-171 supply-chain attestation, a research spinout answers to its grant funders, and a professional firm answers PIPEDA plus CPA Ontario, LSO, or CIRO (formerly IIROC).

 Why This Matters for Oshawa Businesses